Nfinley/coding-journal/stackline/stackline-architecture.md

 - See proposed folder structure below:

 ```
 ├── build                   # Contains build scripts, babel config, jest configs and webpack config
 ├── coverage                # Contains jest coverage reports
 ├── dist                    # All build-related code
+├── node_modules            # All related node module packages
 ├── public                  # Static public assets (not imported anywhere in source code)
 ├── server                  # Express application that provides webpack middleware (development only)
 │   └── server.js           # Server application entry point used for development only
-├── src                      # Application source code
+├── src                     # Application source code directory
 │   ├── index.html          # Main HTML page container for app
 │   ├── main.js             # Entry point for the app
 │   ├── normalize.js        # Browser normalization and polyfills
+│   ├── i18n_en.js          # Internationalization english document
-│   ├── components           # Global Reusable Components  (Organized by Feature right underneath, common folder houses functions and layouts-layouts)
+│   ├── components          # Global Reusable Components
 │   │   ├── App             # Main folder that houses the main App jsx file for the application (Uppercase folder names for Components)
 │   │   │   ├── App.jsx     # Main jsx file
 │   │   │   ├── App.scss    # Scss file that only applies to the App file
 │   │   │   └── index.js    # Export of App
 │   │   ├── common          # Folder that houses components shared across the application (like custom buttons, charts, etc)
+│   │   ├── Entity Page     # Directory that houses all specific entity containers and has a direct route listed in routeTable
-│   │   └── layouts           # Folder that houses general layouts (ie: HomeLayout), currently two, one for auth and one for non-auth
+│   │   ├── layouts         # Folder that houses general layouts (ie: HomeLayout), currently two, one for auth and one for non-auth
+│   │   │   ├── HomeAuthLayout.jsx    # Layout that wraps the Route Table and renders appropriate route when user is Authenticated
+│   │   │   └── NonAuthLayout.jsx     # Layout that wraps the Route Table and renders appropriate route when user is NOT Authenticated
 │   ├── routes               # Main route definitions and houses component files mentioned directly in the routeTable.js
 │   │   ├── Home Page        # Directory that houses all of the Home page/summary components for the webiste and has a direct route listed in routeTable
-│   │   ├── Entity           # Directory that houses all specific entity containers and has a direct route listed in routeTable
+│   │   ├── User Account     # Directory that houses all user account specific components
 │   │   ├── index.js         # index for exporting routes
 │   │   ├── routeTable.js     # Route config file
 │   ├── store                # Redux-specific pieces
-│   │   ├── modules          # Houses feature-first redux modules ('ducks'), follows pattern mentioned in Redux section
+│   │   ├── modules          # Houses feature-first redux modules ('ducks'), follows the reducks pattern
 │   │   │   ├── app          # Contains top level global state configs (replaces the config file)
 │   │   │   │     ├── actions.js      # pure actions for top level initial state config
 │   │   │   │     ├── index.js        # export all key pieces so the main reducer file can import them
 │   │   │   │     ├── operations.js   #  handles any logic the actions need, also this is a wrapper around the actions as we are only exporting operations not actions
 │   │   │   │     ├── selectors.js    #  handles Selector functions take a slice of the application state and return some data based on that.
 They never introduce any changes to the application state.
 │   │   │   │     ├── reducers.js     # all reducers for the signin feature
 │   │   │   │     ├── tests.js        # tests for all actions, reducers, etc.
 │   │   │   │     └── types.js        # contain all constant types
 │   │   │   ├── sign-in      # Example of a feature-first re-duck folder that is self-contained with actions, reducers, operations, types and tests
 │   │   │   │     ├── actions.js      # pure actions
 │   │   │   │     ├── index.js        # export all key pieces so the main reducer file can import them
 │   │   │   │     ├── operations.js   #  handles any logic the actions need, also this is a wrapper around the actions so we are only exporting operations not actions
 │   │   │   │     ├── selectors.js   #  handles Selector functions take a slice of the application state and return some data based on that.
 They never introduce any changes to the application state.
 │   │   │   │     ├── reducers.js   # all reducers for the signin feature
-│   │   │   │     ├── tests.js     # tests for all actions, reducers, etc.
+│   │   │   │     ├── tests.js     # tests for all actions, reducers contained within this module.
 │   │   │   │     └── types.js     # contain all constant types
 │   │   ├── createStore.js   # Create and set up redux store
 │   │   └── reducers.js      # Reducer registry and injection